rkapl123/DBAddin/docs/DBFuncs.md

 ### Cell Config Deployment

-To easen the distribution of complex DB functions (especially queries), there is a config file mechanism in DBAddin: DB function (actually any Excel formula) configurations can be created in config files having extension XCL and are displayed with a tree-drop-down menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configurations.
+To ease the distribution of complex DB functions (especially queries), there is a config file mechanism in DBAddin: DB function (actually any Excel formula) configurations can be created in config files having extension XCL and are displayed with a tree-drop-down menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configurations.

 The layout of these files is a pairwise, tab separated instruction where to fill (first element) Excel formulas (starting with "=" and being in R1C1 representation) or values (second element).
 Values are simple literal values to be inserted into Excel (numbers, strings, dates (should be interpretable by Excel !)), formulas are best taken from the return of ActiveCell.FormulaR1C1 !